Arkansas Licensing Overview for a Barber

 In the state of Arkansas, there is only one method in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program.
 When going the route of a formal barbering program, students are required to undertake a minimum of 1500 hours of registered coursework.

-The state of Arkansas does not currently allow apprenticeships as a career path to become a barber.
+Arkansas does not currently allow apprenticeships as a career path to become a barber.

 Apply for registration in the state of Arkansas